gunther-bachmann/6510/README.md

 ## Status

 To run tests, run `raco test -y --drdr 6510-parser.rkt` for example.

-To run all tests, run `raco test -y --drdr -x -j 8 .`
+To run all tests, run `raco test -y -t -x -j 8  .` If direnv is installed, you can use `t` to run all tests.

-To build all, run `raco make -v -j 8 *.rkt`
+To build all, run `raco make -v -j 8 *.rkt` (direnv: `m`)

+To generate coverage for all racket files, run `raco cover *.rkt` and open `coverage/index.html`

 ## Todos

 ### Next

+- translate one module (list of commands) to a linkable binary format (lbf)

+- write a linker that links (statically) multiple modules to one executable prg, resolving all symbols etc.

+- write a loader that dynamically loads modules, and links them in memory

 - allow for constants (absolute/ relative?)
  - TODO: add new command-type (existing: opcode, rel-opcode, bytes, label) that behaves similar to label but resolves to absolute value